VisualComputing/nub/README.md

 |Locally          |`setPosition(vector)`         |`setOrientation(quaternion)`      |`setMagnitude(scalar)`      |
 |Incrementally    |`translate(vector, [inertia])`|`rotate(quaternion, [inertia])`,  |`scale(scalar, [inertia])`  |

 Note that the optional `inertia` parameter should be a value in [0..1], `0` no inertia (which is the default value) & `1` no friction.
-Its implementation was inspired by the great [PeasyCam damped actions](https://github.com/jdf/peasycam/blob/master/src/peasy/DampedAction.java) and done in terms of `TimingTasks`.
+Its implementation was inspired by the great [PeasyCam damped actions](https://github.com/jdf/peasycam/blob/master/src/peasy/DampedAction.java).

 ## Motion filters